 Lactic Ferments: history and definition

-Today it is thought that the first lactic ferments or more precisely lactic acid bacteria – also called LAB “lactic acid bacteria” -made their appearance on Earth at the end of the Cretaceous period, between 145 and 65 million years ago, when microorganisms began to find an abundance of fruits, rich in sugars for fermentation.
+Today it is thought that the first milk enzymes or more precisely lacticacidbacteria-also called LAB “lactic acid bacteria“-made their appearance on Earth at the end of the Cretaceous period, between 145 and 65 million years ago, when microorganisms began to find an abundance of fruits, rich in sugars for fermentation.

 In contrast, theisolation of the first lactic acid bacteria dates back to the 18th century, thanks to the significant contribution of Louis Pasteur, who experimented with the first lactic fermentation in those years.